merwaaan/megado/notes.md

 - The Simpsons - Bart's Nightmare: the planes have an invalid size (64*128).
 This occurs on the menu screen and then in-game, which leads to a buffer overflow.

-- Spiderman and Venom - Maximum Carnage: the palette is entirely white on the logo screens, entirely black in-game.

-- Spiderman and Venom - Separation Anxiety: Spiderman is not animated (the exact same bug seem to occur on the boot screen of Maximum Carnage).
+- Spiderman and Venom - Maximum Carnage / Separation Anxiety: Spiderman is not animated.

 - Spiderman vs The Kingpin:
   - the intro screen has corrupted rows of tiles.